-Do the numbers found on PLU labels have a specific meaning or significance?
+Do the numbers found on PLU codes for fruit and vegetables have a specific meaning or significance?
 Yes and no.

-- Codes consisting of five digits, starting with an 8, are reserved for produce cultivated with GMOs.
+- Codes consisting of five digits, starting with an 8, are reserved for produce cultivated with GMOs (genetically modified organisms).
 However, these codes were never used in retail sales.
-Rather, they are reattributed to allow a greater number of codes for use with conventionally cultivated produce.
+Instead, they are reattributed to allow a greater number of codes for use with conventionally cultivated produce.

 What Materials are PLU Labels Made From?

-The application process should be delicate so as not to damage the produce, however, the label should adhere well to ensure it stays in place during transit and handling.
+The application process should be delicate so as not to damage the fresh produce.
+However, the label should adhere well to ensure it stays in place during transit and handling.

 Are PLU Labels Mandatory in Canada?

 There are no regulations in Canada that require the use of PLU labels.
-It is a voluntary system, however, most medium to large stores use it for maximum efficiency.
+Instead, it is a voluntary system.
+However, most medium to large stores use it for maximum efficiency.

 Does Quebec Require PLU Labels?

-As with the rest of Canada, PLU labels are a voluntary system for retailers.
-It’s important to note that all product destined for the Quebec market require non-exempt information to be labeled in both English and French.
+As with the rest of Canada, price look-up (PLU) codes are a voluntary system for retailers.
+However, it’s important to note that all products destined for the Quebec market require non-exempt information to be labelled in both English and French.